Kwame Cavil: Hamilton Tiger-Cats

 Before the 2006 season, Edmonton traded him to the Hamilton Tiger-Cats for a 2006 fourth round draft pick.
 After being benched for the first 4 games of the season, he played in 4 games for the Tiger-Cats, catching 8 passes for 49 yards, before they traded him to the Winnipeg Blue Bombers for a third round pick in the 2007 CFL draft.

 Winnipeg Blue Bombers

-Cavil played in 2 games for the Blue Bombers in 2006, catching 7 passes for 107 yards and 2 touchdowns.
+Cavil played in 2 games for the Blue Bombers in 2006, catching 7 passes for 107 yards and 2 touchdowns, including a career long 72 yard reception.
+The Blue Bombers made it to the playoffs, losing in the Eastern Semi-final to the Toronto Argonauts which featured Cavil's former college teammate Ricky Williams.

 Hamilton Tiger-Cats (second stint)

 At the end of the 2006 season he became a free agent.
 He failed to reach an agreement with Winnipeg and in March 2007 he was signed by the Tiger-Cats, but was released later without playing.

 Coaching career

 After his playing career, Kavil became a teacher and high school football coach.
 In 2008 he was at St. Michael's Catholic Academy and St. Stephen's Episcopal School in Austin before teaching speech communication and coaching DBs at Manor High School, Temple High School, and LBJ High School in Austin.

 In 2018, he was hired as the head football coach at his alma mater, Waco High School, where he graduated in 1997.
 He went 3-24 in three seasons at the helm from 2018-20.

 He was later hired as the head coach for strength and conditioning classes at the Round Rock Sports Center.